RoyalIcing/jest-zest/README.md

 # jest-zest

 Shorter and more readable tests in jest.
+Combines TypeScript and `Proxy`.

 ```tsx
 import { render, fireEvent } from '@testing-library/react';